noxasch/flutter_app_widget/app_widget/README.md

 ```

 #### updateWidget
-Make sure you store the `widgetId` during widget configuration.
+Make sure you store the `widgetId` and `layoutId` during widget configuration.

+Tips: Store `layoutName` to easily manage payload textViews for multiple layout

 Most of the time you'll want to update widget via workmanager.
 See [below](#handling-widget-update-using-in-flutter-workmanger)
 how to use the plugin in workmanager.